- My account

 PPTP is one of the most widespread and easy-to-operate protocols out there.
 Cisco initially engineered it for Microsoft employees to have a stable internet connection when working from home.
 It is also very old.
 Having been developed in ancient by technology’s standards 1999, this protocol is pretty outdated with more secure and fast alternatives like OpenVPN or IKEv2 available to everyone.

 PPTP is a solid choice if speed and connection stability are the key features you’re looking for.
 The protocol is supported across nearly all devices and operating systems.
 However, it is the least secure protocol, as it does not include any strong encryption methods and can be easily brute-forced.
 It is still a pretty good solution if you’re out in public connected to a public Wi-FI network for a short amount of time, as it would take hours, if not days, to crack your session.
-PPTP could also be used for handling geo-restrictions.
+PPTP could also be used for combatting censorship.

 You should probably consider IKEv2 or OpenVPN as your primary choices if you prioritize your personal data security or intend to utilize VPN for business matters or work.